 Approach media convergence with a pluralistic approach that promotes diversification of news sources, news producers and platforms, transparency of ownership, and the conceptualisation of the term ‘journalist’ and “journalists’ safety” in this context.

-Promote community media (both on and offline), and public service media practice on all platforms, and within a context of pluralism.

-Strengthen the presence of print, radio and TV on the Internet, so that programmes and services of these platforms, including public service broadcasters, are available through additional digital media platforms.
+Promote community media (both on and offline), and public service media practice on all platforms, and within a context of pluralismStrengthen the presence of print, radio and TV on the Internet, so that programmes and services of these platforms, including public service broadcasters, are available through additional digital media platforms.
 3. Targets

 Target: All media and new media based on Internet and other digital platforms will play a more valuable role in advancing rights-based and sustainable development.